Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 You can spend 1-2 days in Banyuwangi, these are our accommodation recommendations.

-Best hotels in Banyuwangi, Java
+Best hotels in Banyuwangi

 - Mid-Range: Aston Banyuwangi Hotel or eL Hotel Banyuwangi